ansible/ansible-documentation/docs/docsite/rst/getting_started_ee/introduction.rst

 Content separation
 ^^^^^^^^^^^^^^^^^^

-In situations when there is an Ansible control node or a tool such as Ansible AWX/Controller used by several users, they might want separate their content to avoid configuration and dependency conflicts.
+In situations when there is an Ansible control node or a tool such as Ansible AWX/control node used by several users, they might want separate their content to avoid configuration and dependency conflicts.

 .. _ansible_tooling_for_ee: